 Lyme disease is caused by a spirochete—a corkscrew-shaped bacterium called Borrelia burgdorferi.
 Lyme disease is a bacterial infection primarily transmitted by ticks.
 These tiny ticks are typically found in wooded and grassy areas.
 Although people may think of Lyme as an East Coast disease, it is found here on the West Coast and throughout the United States, as well as in more than sixty other countries.
 Besides ticks, Lyme disease can also be transmitted from any vector borne insect.

 Lyme is called “The Great Imitator,” because its symptoms can imitate many other diseases, such as Parkinson’s disease, ALS, Alzheimer’s disease, Fibromyalgia, Rheumatiod arthritus, Lupus, Thyroid Disease, Depression, Chronic Fatigue Syndrome, Anxiety Disorder, Panic Disorder, and many more.
 It can affect any organ of the body, including the brain and nervous system, muscles and joints, and the heart.

 Patients with Lyme disease are frequently misdiagnosed with other diseases, which may delay the correct diagnosis and treatment as the underlying infection progresses unchecked.

-The Centers for Disease Control and Prevention estimate that 300,000 people are diagnosed with Lyme disease in the US every year.
+The Centers for Disease Control and Prevention estimate that more than 400,000 with an increase of 10x what was previously believed are diagnosed with Lyme disease in the US every year.